UMiamiLibraries/courses-and-workshops/README.md

-# school.of.data
+# courses-and-workshops

-This repository contains curriculum and materials for research data management and data wrangling.
+This repository contains curriculum and materials for courses and workshops taught through the uUniversity of Miami Libraries.

 If you are not looking for the repository, but simply the curriculum materials, please see the [hosted version](http://tibbben.github.io/school.of.data/).

 The repository was started through the Data Curation Initiative (http://library.miami.edu/datacuration) at the University of Miami Libraries (http://library.miami.edu).
-It has been supported by a fellowship from the Council for Library and Information Resources (http://www.clir.org).

 ---